VIABLE

 Procedure

-The VIABLE feasibility study will look at 35 patients using a remote vital-sign monitoring platform whilst admitted to the Hospital at Home virtual ward.
+The VIABLE feasibility study will look at 35 patients using a remote vital-sign monitoring platform whilst admitted to the acute hospital-at-home service.
 This will include a pulse oximeter to measure blood oxygen levels and a vital-sign chest patch that will measure pulse and breathing rate.

 Each patient will also be provided with a blood pressure monitor and a thermometer.
-Patients taking part in the study will have an acute illness (such as breathlessness or an acute infection) and will have been assigned ongoing care via the virtual ward.
+Patients taking part in the study will have an acute illness (such as breathlessness or an acute infection) and will have been assigned ongoing care via the acute hospital-at-home service.
 Participants will be asked to complete a short interview about their experiences at the end of their study period.

 The VIABLE study will check that data collected via the monitoring system is efficient and accurate.
 The study will assess whether blood pressure monitoring and thermometer use (which can be difficult for patients to manage by themselves) are feasible in this potentially frail and elderly cohort.
 The study will also confirm that all the equipment is not intrusive and is easy to use.
 Clinical staff will be invited to contribute to the refinement of the clinical dashboard to ensure it is helpful for remotely evaluating the patient’s status and easy to use.